 "Finally, if all senses are in agreement, one moment gets the final say—the first kiss," writes Maslar.
 "This kiss is a mixture of smell, texture, and taste that has the ability to make or break a relationship."
 She cites a recent Gallup poll, which actually found that 59% of men and 66% of women had broken off a new relationship due to a lackluster first kiss.
 "The good news is that if someone passes the first kiss test, chances are there will be more (really good) kisses in the future."

-For more, read up on an energy practitioner's 10-minute guide to manifesting true love this Valentine's Day.
+For more, read up on an energy practitioner's life-changing approach to love.